kimpink98/Cyberbullying-Post-Role-Dataset/README.md

 **Role-emotion-analysis.xlsx**

-This is the sentiment analysis result, annotated with:
+This is the sentiment analysis result of 11,601 posts (A small number of posts were removed in the secondary cleaning), annotated with:
 - `text`: Original comment text *(linked to main dataset via comment_id)*
 - `category`: cyberbullying role [bullies, outsiders, assistants, defenders, and reporters]
 - `angry`: [0,1]